Rare Brain Aneurysm Treated With Hair-Size Coils in Bangalore

 1. What is cervical PIVD?

-Cervical PIVD (Disc Prolapse) is a condition where a disc in the neck bulges and presses on nerves, causing pain, tingling, or numbness.
+Cervical PIVD (Prolapsed Intervertebral Disc) is a condition where a disc in the neck region bulges or herniates, pressing on spinal nerves.

 7 Tips to Heal Your Headache